Blunkie/UnethicalPlugins-Have-To-Keep-/README.md

 	* WarpGauntlet - Swaps Weapons and prayer in the hunlef fight Eats and drinks as well.
 Corrupted added but untested

-	* WarpSkiller - Does Gem cutting, High alch, Low alch, Superheat for now more to come.
+	* WarpSkiller - Does Gem cutting, High alch, Low alch, Fletching Short/Longbows.

 	* WarpMasterThieving - Draynor Masterfarmer robber.
 Support eating and banking/dropping.